dbeitel-opentitan/opentitan/hw/ip/mbx/README.md

 As per the PCIe specification - “DOE is a prerequisite Extended Capability for a Function to support in-band access by system firmware/software using Configuration Requests to Component Measurement and Authentication (CMA).
 CMA in turn builds on SPDM.”

-#### PCIE component measurement
+#### PCIe component measurement

 A PCIe device, either discrete or integrated within a system, may need to establish a security trust level with the appropriate software running on the System Host for various security based applications like:

 - Allowing a datacenter operator to query the state of the platform via remote mechanisms before deploying any workloads to the platform.\
 Such mechanisms may involve cryptographic measurements of the hardware components including any unique device bindings and firmware running on that platform, and attestation to a local (e.g sideband management controller) or a remote (e.g. datacenter operator) agent.\
-An OpenTitan base root of trust integrated within a PCIe device may participate in such an authentication protocol, with the responsibility to create such measurements and present them to the system software upon request via a standard PCIe based DOE mailbox communication channel.
+An OpenTitan-based root of trust integrated within a PCIe device may participate in such an authentication protocol, with the responsibility to create such measurements and present them to the system software upon request via a standard PCIe based DOE mailbox communication channel.
 - Similar authentication scheme may be used for PCIe device hot plug support (adding new cards during system runtime) where the system software may decide to include the hot plugged device within its operation only upon successfully attesting to a local agent or a remote agent.

 #### Setup of Trusted Execution Environments